eclipse-kura/kura/_posts/doc/2014-09-14-beaglebone-quick-start.md

 2. Eclipse Kura requires Oracle Java VM or Open JDK to be installed on the target device.

-    Verify that Java 7 is installed with:
+    Verify that Java 7 or above is installed with:

     <pre>java –version</pre>